wormdotdev/worm.dev/content/blog/creatine/index.md

 - Mood disorders [^Candow2023]
 - Concussions [^Candow2023]

-It is less easy to study the effects of supplementation directly on the brain because fewer researchers are doing brain than muscle biopsies.
+It is less easy to study the effects of supplementation directly on the brain because fewer researchers are doing brain than muscle biopsies, and memory and cognitive testing involve more variables than a leg press.
 But, it stands to reason that it is the same process, the ATP buffering/re-synthesis, that could allow for improvements in memory/recall/reasoning, especially in times of stress.
 For the brain, that is intense cognitive load, sleep deprivation, ischemic events, or disease conditions.

 ## Safety